Texas 2018 General Elections and Candidates

 Pastor/manager, Michael Cooper lost the nomination.

-Navy reserve, county chair of Hale County Kerry McKennon is seeking the Libertarian nomination.
+Navy reserve, county chair of Hale County Kerry McKennon will be the Libertarian candidate.

 Jamar Osborne is seeking the Green Party nomination.
 He also filed for the Libertarian nomination as well.

 The Attorney General is the chief legal and law enforcement officer of the State of Texas.
 Their duties are to defend the laws and Texas Constitution as well as represent the state in litigation and approved public bond issues.
 The official Attorney General website can be found here.

 Incumbent Republican Ken Paxton will run unopposed for the Republican ticket.

 Court clerk/lawyer, Justin Nelson will run unopposed for the Democratic ticket.

 Attorney, Michael Ray Harris will run unopposed for the Libertarian ticket.